mammothcoding/passgen-lib/README.md

 let result = Passgen::default().generate(12);
 ```

-#### You can create a strong and usability password with default 8 characters long.
+#### You can create a strong and usability password with 8 characters long.
 Including all characters, but
 the first position in the password is a capital or small letter,
 the last position is the symbol.